If you are a Limited Company there are many insolvency options available to you.

 - Company Voluntary Arrangement (CVA): If your limited company is viable but has current or historical problems that have been solved, this option freezes all current debt, allowing you time to pay it back.
 You can then continue trading with the same suppliers and company name.
 Typically these arrangements last for 3 to 5 years, interest is frozen and not all of the debt is paid back.
 We take over communication with your creditors regarding the debt owed so you can carry on running your business.
 Our aim is to take the pressure off of you.
 We will draft all of the documents needed to get the court order and be there every step of the way.

-- Liquidation or Creditors Voluntary Liquidation (CVL): We handle all of the paper work and deal with all of your creditors and shareholders if your business is not able to be saved.
+- Liquidation or Creditors Voluntary Liquidation (CVL): We’ll handle the paper work and deal with creditors and shareholders if your business is not able to be saved.
 This results in the closure of your company (but does not stop you starting a business again).

 - Compulsory Liquidation: If a creditor or directors of a defunct company has applied or has issued a winding up petition we help liaise with outstanding creditors.

-- Members Voluntary Liquidation: This form of liquidation is used for solvent companies; it allows the shareholders to pay just 10% tax on the remaining funds rather than income tax on dividends.
+- Members Voluntary Liquidation: This form of liquidation is used for solvent companies.
+It allows the shareholders to pay 10% tax on the remaining funds rather than income tax on dividends.
 A Members Voluntary Liquidation allows the shareholders to claim Entrepreneurs Relief.
-We will draft all of the required paperwork and meet with you to explain the process.
+We will draft all the required paperwork and meet with you to explain the process.
 Together we will decide upon a time plan so you can clearly see when the company will be dissolved, when the money will be paid to you and how long this whole process will last.

 - Informal: We assist you with your business finances without using any of the above procedures.
 Typically we may help you refinance or agree an amount of time to pay key creditors such as the HMRC or find you a business angel who makes an investment.